ddon-90/demo.event-notify/docs/README.md

 ![Safe Inventory](./images/safe-inventory-2.png)

-10. While linking, show that the app get notified when there is a change to the inventory
+10. While linking, show the notifications received by the app every time there is a change to the inventory (This might takes between 0s to 60s)

 ![Safe Inventory](./images/safe-inventory-5.png)